A Sport for Everyone

 Curling is a sport for everyone to enjoy.
 People who have trouble bending down to get into the sliding position can plan the adapted version, Stick Curling!

 Stick Curling is played with 2 personal teams and the delivery of the stone is done with a Delivery Stick.
 And sweeping/brushing is not allowed between the hoglines.
 This is a great opportunity for those who want to keep the community of curling in their lives, but with less toll on their bodies.

 For more information on Stick Curling in Saskatchewan contact Goard at 306.539.4616

-An individual’s journey into curling begins with community clubs.
-It’s crucial that clubs are able to create environments where people feel welcome and enjoy their experience.
+An individual’s journey into curling begins with community centres.
+It’s crucial that centres are able to create environments where people feel welcome and enjoy their experience.
 This will help foster a new wave of diverse members.
 It is important that they feel safe and free of any discrimination or maltreatment.

 Curling Canada has created a digital resource kit in support of creating meaningful change toward greater diversity and inclusivity in the sport of curling.

 This guide has been broken down into tangible areas of focus, that can be reviewed, adapted, and implemented, either independently or as part of a more holistic journey for the growth and betterment of our sport.